 How to Wear Hair with a Hat

-The other part to wearing hats, for me at least, was figuring out what to do with my hair.
+The other part to wearing hats, for me at least, was figuring out what to do with my long hair.
 I will tell you that now, I’m far less concerned about the status of my hair under a hat, but it was certainly important at the beginning.

 My first approach to hat hairstyles was to do a single side braid (see my photo tutorial).
 The side braid keeps hair contained and out of the way.
 This is a perfect hairdo for when I’m traveling too.
 I don’t need any tools and it’s great in heat and rain!